abpframework/abp/docs/en/release-info/road-map.md

 [ABP Suite](../suite/index.md) is a GUI application that is mainly used to generate CRUD style pages in your application.
 You define your entity and it can generate all the code from the database layer to the UI layer.
 The generated code is clean and a perfect starting point to implement your custom requirements on top of it.

-Here, are some of the important planned features for next ABP Suite versions:
+Here, are some of the important planned features for the next ABP Suite versions:

 * Handle image properties for entities
 * Allow to define extra properties for DTOs those are not a part of the entity